BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 Cons:
  - Managing taxes
  - Difficult to find businesses/individuals willing to pay in bitcoin
- - Hard to set up recurring paymets
+ - Hard to set up recurring payments
  - Not private

 ### Redeem bitcoin using a gift card